apache/jena/CONTRIBUTING.md

 The project welcomes contributions, large and small, from anyone.

-The mailing list for project-wide discussions is dev@jena.apache.org and all development work happens in public, using that list.
+The mailing list for project-wide discussions is dev@jena.apache.org and all development work happens in public, using GitHub isues and that mailing list.

-The processes described here are guidelines, rather than absolute requirements.
+The processes described here are guidelines, rather than fixed requirements.

 ## Contributions